systemsthinking-dev/systemsthinking-dev.github.io/books.md

 IMO this book answers the question of "do we have free will?"
 Spoiler: it's "we have influence, not control, over what we do."

 This is a tough read, because it's academic.
 There's a lot of review of existing work, starting with Aristotle.
 (That part was interesting, because it was mostly new to me.)
-It's also really expensive on Amazon.
+It's also really expensive on Amazon at the moment.
 But the author provides [a pdf on her website](https://aliciajuarrerodotcom1.wordpress.com/dynamics-in-action-2/)!

 Favorite chapter: Chapter 10, Dynamical Constraints as Landscapes: Meaning and Behavior as Topology.

+## Michael Turvey

+Here's a [cool 15m video](https://www.youtube.com/watch?v=BLR7ZTSel9M) by Turvey on perception and tensegrity.

+### Lectures on Perception

+Read this one if you want to reconsider how we see and perceive.

+This book is about vision (as in, eyes) in ecological psychology.
+It gave me my favorite definition of what constitutes a system: parts, interactions between parts, and interactions between parts and pieces of the environment.
+The best stuff is in Lecture 1, and the first three lectures are free!
+I highly recommend the [free Kindle sample](https://smile.amazon.com/Lectures-Perception-Perspective-Michael-Turvey-ebook-dp-B07K4SCKR1/dp/B07K4SCKR1/ref=mt_other?_encoding=UTF8&me=&qid=1604875159).
+The book itself is expensive.